-(B) Analysis of credit risk levels

-- a.
-Credit risk rating is categorized into Excellent, Standard, Below standard, Other and the definitions are illustrated below: - (a) Excellent: The underlying position or an entity is capable of fulfilling its financial commitment even if facing significant uncertain factors or exposed to an adverse condition.

-- (b) Standard: The underlying position or an entity's capacity to fulfill the contractual obligation is at an acceptable level, and any adverse movement toward operation, finance or economy could further weaken its capacity to fulfil financial commitment. - (c) Below standard: The underlying position or an entity's capacity to fulfill the contractual obligation is weak, and the fulfillment of the contractual commitment depends on the advantageous movement in operating environment and financial status. - (d) Other: This level shows that the counterparty or the underlying asset does not fulfill contractual obligations, or for other reasons fails to (or not) be applied with the internal credit risk ratings. - b.
-As of December 31, 2020, the credit quality levels of the Group's financial assets were classified as follows: Excellent is 97.46%, standard is 2.38%.
-The result of credit quality level classification did not change significantly in this period compared to the corresponding period of last year with financial assets with standard credit quality decreasing in proportion.
+- (B) Analysis of credit risk levels - a.
+Credit risk rating is categorized into Excellent, Standard, Below standard, Other and the definitions are illustrated below: - (a) Excellent: The underlying position or an entity is capable of fulfilling its financial commitment even if facing significant uncertain factors or exposed to an adverse condition. - (b) Standard: The underlying position or an entity's capacity to fulfill the contractual obligation is at an acceptable level, and any adverse movement toward operation, finance or economy could further weaken its capacity to fulfil financial commitment. - (c) Below standard: The underlying position or an entity's capacity to fulfill the contractual obligation is weak, and the fulfillment of the contractual commitment depends on the advantageous movement in operating environment and financial status. - (d) Other: This level shows that the counterparty or the underlying asset does not fulfill contractual obligations, or for other reasons fails to (or not) be applied with the internal credit risk ratings. - b.
+As of December 31, 2021, the credit quality levels of the Group's financial assets were classified as follows: Excellent is 97.74%, standard is 1.90%.
+The result of credit quality level classification did not change significantly compared to the same period last year.
+The proportion of financial assets classified as excellent had increased and standard had decreased while assets classified as standard had increased.

-Dece ember 31, 2020 Dece ember 31, 2019
+Dece ember 31, 2021 Dec ember 31, 2020

-Excellent \$ 91,198,652 \$ 66,793,869
+Excellent \$ 91,918,498 \$ 91,198,652

-Standard 2,227,158 4,276,467
+Standard 1,785,697 2,227,158

-Below standard 145,216 97,573
+Below standard 341,323 145,216

-Total \$ 93,571,026 \$ 71,167,909
+Total \$ 94,045,518 \$ 93,571,026

 - C. The Group adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - (A) The Group determines that there has been a significant increase in credit risk on a receivable (futures trading margin receivable and other receivables) if it is either past due over 30 days or in violation of the terms of the agreement. - (B) Refundable deposits that have not been returned and the number of days past the refund date is more than 30, excluding deposits not returned due to specific conditions set in the contract. - (C) At the balance sheet date, a debt instrument is considered to have significant increase in credit risk if the credit rating of the credit reference subject is non-investment grade and any of the following conditions apply: - a.
-The credit rating of the credit reference subject has dropped by more than one scale since initial recognition. - b.
-The implicit credit spread of the debt instrument has increased by a certain number of basis points since initial recognition.
+The credit rating of the credit reference subject has dropped by more than one scale since initial recognition.

-(D) The definition of a financial asset in default
+- b.
+The implicit credit spread of the debt instrument has increased by a certain number of basis points since initial recognition. - (D) The definition of a financial asset in default - a.

-- a.
 The Group adopts the assumptions under IFRS 9, the default occurs when the contract payments are past due over 90 days. - b.
 A debt instrument investment is considered in default if any of the following conditions apply: - (a) Bond was credit-impaired at the time of purchase. - (b) At the financial reporting date, the bond is rated as "in default." - (c) Interest or principal payments have not been made in accordance with the issuance terms. - (d) Due to credit condition of the issuer, the issuance terms were changed so that interest payments were delayed or not made at all. - (e) The issuer or guarantor has ceased operations, applied for reorganization, filed for bankruptcy, dissolved, or sold assets that have a significant impact on the company's ability to continue as a going concern.